-Back in March, we went behind the scenes at High School for Recording Arts to visit with recipients of a 2017 Xperitas Global Learners Scholarship.
-On April 14, we hosted the United Voices benefit concert in their honor at the HSRA campus in Saint Paul, Minnesota.
+In March of 2017, we went behind the scenes at High School for Recording Arts to visit with recipients of the Xperitas Global Learners Scholarship.
+In April of that year, we hosted the United Voices benefit concert in their honor at the HSRA campus in Saint Paul, Minnesota.
 The evening began with a welcome by Maureen Foss, instructor at HSRA and leader for their Xperitas Community Partnership Program to Entonet, Kenya, this summer.
 Next, Beth St. John, Interim Executive Director of Xperitas, welcomed all attendees and spoke about Xperitas’ mission, work and vision, and the significance of the students’ upcoming journey.

 Shortly thereafter HSRA students, led by Artistic Director David Hurst, then performed their own original music for an audience for the first time, before being joined onstage by the Twin Cities Community Gospel Choir (TCCGC) for several rousing spirituals.
 After the lively performance, students, parents, faculty and Xperitas team members socialized over a delicious dessert bar prepared that day by HSRA students.

 All of the proceeds of the concert will go toward travel costs associated with their experiential learning project in Kenya.
 The students will stay and work with the Maasai people, who have invited Xperitas to work with them on challenges that are redefining their nomadic and pastoral way of life in the Amboseli community ranches.
 We hope to hear more about the students’ experiences upon their return home!

 We would like to thank TCCGC, who graciously donated a lot of time and effort to this event, and our sponsors Minneapolis Craft Market and Wells Fargo.
 We appreciate our donors’ support of this transformative learning experience for these incredibly talented students.